dilipkrishnamurthy/dilip.github.io/_pages/about.md

 {% include base_path %}

-Dilip Krishnamurthy, Ph.D. candidate, Carnegie Mellon University (CMU)
+Presidential Fellow and Ph.D. candidate, Carnegie Mellon University (CMU)

 I am excited to be organizing a [mini-course on scientific machine learning](https://dilipkrishnamurthy.github.io/sciML).
 Speakers have the opportunity to do an in-depth walk-through of work that involves the application of machine learning to physical systems such that underlying known physics relationships are obeyed by the ML approach.